 TerraCycle is a company that works to eliminate the idea of waste through upcycling.
 They do this by creating national recycling systems for previously non-recyclable or hard-to-recycle waste.
 Anyone can sign up for these programs, called Brigades, and start sending waste.
 TerraCycle converts (i.e., upcycles) the collected waste into a wide variety of useful products and materials, such as backpacks and pencil cases.
 With more than 20 million people collecting waste in over 20 countries, TerraCycle has diverted billions of units of waste and used them to create over 1,500 different products available at major retailers ranging from Wal-Mart to Whole Foods Market.
 The company’s goal is to eliminate the idea of waste by creating collection and solution systems for anything that currently is considered trash.

-To sign up for an account on the TerraCycle website, go to:
+To sign up for an account go to the TerraCycle website:

 Enter your personal information on the resulting webpage and click the “Submit” button.

 Once your account is created you must complete your user profile.

 Click the link within the red box labeled “Step 1: Personal Information” to do this.